saltkid/tbg/docs/run_command_usage.md

 # Walkthroughs
 ### Normal Execution
-This will delve on image collection dir with flags and key events.
+This will delve on and key events and path specific flags.

 Let's do:
 ```